Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations

+where $a$ is a positive scaling factor (we generally set the scaling coefficient $a\!=\!1$, unless otherwise stated explicitly).
+The sigmoid function~\eqref{eqn:sigmoid-prod_kernel} frees the design variables to take any real value while keeping the weights in the interval $[0, 1]$ as desired.
+This will allow utilizing unconstrained optimization approaches to solve the relaxed OED optimization problem.

-In the remainder of~\Cref{sec:OED_Correlated_OBS}, we will keep the discussion independent from the specific choice of the design weighting function $\weightfunc$ and will discuss two cases.
+In the remainder of~\Cref{sec:OED_Correlated_OBS} we will keep the discussion independent from the specific choice of the design weighting function $\weightfunc$.
+We start by formulating and discussing the relaxed OED optimization problem and then discuss the solution approach in two cases.
 In the first case the observation error covariance matrix is block diagonal with only space correlations (\Cref{subsec:space_dependent_OED}), and in the second case both space and time correlations are allowed (\Cref{subsec:spacetime_dependent_OED}).